viamrobotics/docs/docs/components/generic/_index.md

 # SMEs:
 ---

-The _generic_ component {{< glossary_tooltip term_id="subtype" text="subtype" >}} enables you to add support for unique types of hardware that do not already have an [appropriate API](/appendix/apis/#component-apis) defined for them.

-For example, when using an [arm component](/components/arm/), it makes sense to use the [arm API](/appendix/apis/components/arm/#api), which provides specific functionality an arm component needs, such as moving to position or stopping movement.
+If you have a physical device or a program that does not fit into any of the provided  [components APIs](/appendix/apis/#component-apis), use a _generic_ component.

-However, if you want to use an LED display for example, you need very different functionality that isn't currently exposed in any API.
+For example, if you want to use an LED display, you need functionality that isn't currently exposed in an existing API.
 Instead, you can use the generic component API to add support for your unique type of hardware, like LED displays, to your machine.

-Use generic for a {{< glossary_tooltip term_id="modular-resource" text="modular resource" >}} model that represents a unique type of hardware.
+You should use the generic component for {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} that represent a unique type of hardware.
 If you are adding new high-level software functionality, rather than supporting new hardware components, use the [generic service](/services/generic/) instead.

-There are no built-in generic component models (other than `fake`).

 {{% alert title="Important" color="note" %}}